 Skip Gianopulos: Yeah.

-David Hirsch: So, uh, Skip, thank you for your time and many insights.
-Um, as reminders Skip’s just one of.
-The dads who’s agreed to be part of the special fathers network as a mentor, father and mentor, a father with a special needs kids.
+David Hirsch: Skip, thank you for your time and many insights.
+As reminders Skip’s just one of the dads who’s agreed to be part of the Special Fathers Network as a mentor father and mentor a father with a special needs kids.
 If you’d like to be a mentor father, or seeking advice from a mentor father with a similar situation to your own, please go to 21stcenturydads.org.

 Skip Gianopulos: That was fabulous.

 Tom Couch: The Special Father’s Network is a dad to dad mentoring program for fathers raising children with special needs.
 Through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
 It’s a great way for fathers to support fathers.

 Sometimes the mentor father is just there to answer a few questions.
 Sometimes they become good friends.
 It’s a proven support system for new fathers with special needs kids.
 If you’re a father looking for support, or if you’re a dad who’d like to offer support, go to 21stcenturydads.org.